• Skip to primary navigation

 • Given for 2-5 days in maximum dosage

-• Dose reduced and tapered over 2 weeks
+• The dose reduced and tapered over 2 weeks

-• Should be avoided in those with renal insufficiency, GI bleed etc
+• should be avoided in those with renal insufficiency, GI bleeding etc

 • Colchicine